Georgette Cottin-Euziol: Career

 She began her career as an architect in Algeria, returning there in 1956.
 She had to leave the country temporarily in 1961 because of her political stance and activism in favour of Algerian independence from France.

 Following independence in 1962, she obtained Algerian nationality in 1964.
-Between 1956 to 1978, she worked in the Ain and Alpes-Maritimes regions of France, as well as designing a number of buildings in Algeria (including 4 high schools, a university library, housing, sub-prefectures).
+Between 1956 and 1978, she worked in the Ain and Alpes-Maritimes regions of France, as well as designing a number of buildings in Algeria (including four high schools, a university library, housing, sub-prefectures).
 She left Algeria for good in 1978, having been targeted by Algerian anti-communists, and settled with her husband, the artist Claude Euziol, in Juan-les-Pins.
 From 1991, she worked in Russia.

 She produced work in Algeria, France and Russia.

 Cottin-Euziol deposited her archives with the Archives Départementales des Bouches-du-Rhône (fonds 138J).

 Georgette Cottin-Euziol died in Antibes on 11 April 2004 age 77.